by Brian DeChesare Comments (12)

 They seek out investments that will beat the overall market or reduce risk while earning market returns, and they use a wider array of strategies than those available to traditional mutual funds and asset management firms.

-In exchange for that, they also charge higher fees than mutual funds, including management fees on assets under management and a percentage of the investment profits, called “carry.”
+In exchange for that, they also charge higher fees than mutual funds, including management fees on assets under management (AUM) and a percentage of the investment profits, called “carry.”

 Hedge funds and private equity are similar in some ways, but PE firms focus on buying and selling entire companies, not individual securities, and they recruit slightly different types of candidates.
 For more, see our coverage of hedge funds vs. private equity.